seejn/todo-list-with-redux/README.md

 ## actions.js

 This file defines action types and action creators.
 Action types (ADD_TODO and DELETE_TODO) are string constants that represent the type of action being performed.
-Action creators (addTodo and deleteTodo) are functions that return action objects.
+Action creators (addTodo, deleteTodo, updateTodo and toggleTodo) are functions that return action objects.

 addTodo: Creates an action object with type ADD_TODO and a payload containing the task to be added.
 deleteTodo: Creates an action object with type DELETE_TODO and a payload containing the ID of the task to be deleted.